-On August 28, 2008, a complaint, which was subsequently amended, was filed against Charter and Charter Communications, LLC (collectively "Charter") in the United States District Court for the Western District of Wisconsin (now entitled, Marc Goodell et al. v.
+On August 28, 2008, a complaint, which was subsequently amended, was filed against Charter and Charter Communications, LLC ("Charter LLC") in the United States District Court for the Western District of Wisconsin (now entitled, Marc Goodell et al. v.
 Charter Communications, LLC and Charter Communications, Inc.).
-The plaintiffs seek to represent a class of current and former broadband, system, and other types of technicians who are or were employed by Charter in the states of Michigan, Minnesota, Missouri or California.
-They allege that Charter violated certain wage and hour statutes of those four states by failing to pay technicians for all hours worked.
-Charter continues to deny all liability, believes that it has substantial defenses, and intends, if the action resumes active litigation following Charter's bankruptcy proceedings, to vigorously contest the claims asserted.
+The plaintiffs seek to represent a class of current and former broadband, system, and other types of technicians who are or were employed by Charter or Charter LLC in the states of Michigan, Minnesota, Missouri or California.
+They allege that Charter and Charter LLC violated certain wage and hour statutes of those four states by failing to pay technicians for all hours worked.
+Charter and Charter LLC continue to deny all liability, believes that they have substantial defenses, and intend, if the action resumes active litigation following Charter's bankruptcy proceedings, to vigorously contest the claims asserted.
 We have been subjected, in the normal course of business, to the assertion of other similar claims and could be subjected to additional such claims.
 We cannot predict the outcome of any such claims.